Frequently Asked Questions

 What should I bring?
 Do you have a packing list?

 We recommend that you bring weatherproof clothing and shoes, warm clothes, swimsuit (or not), flashlight, mosquito oil, food, fishing equipment.
-A Sheet and towel-set can be provided (SEK 200, please book in advance).
+A Sheet and towel-set can be provided at an additional fee (please book in advance).

 How to get there at Naturbyn?